 Yah, it’s very weird because when I was younger these were companies I idolized, so to have them on my resume feels surreal.
 Every company I’ve worked for I’ve worn a different hat: social media manager, production assistant, writer, content creator, reporter, etc. However, all of them have been in the entertainment and digital world – which is where my true passion lies.
 All of them have been such wonderful experiences, I’ve learned and grown a lot from them each of them.
 I’m still super young still, so I’m excited to see where I’ll work next, but I’m very thankful for the opportunities I’ve had before me.

 4. I have been asked this question quite a lot and I wondered if you would define the role of an influencer?

 Hmmm, it’s hard to say.
 Originally, I think it revolved around having influence, the idea that people believe in what you had to say.
 However, now I see it as someone who creates great content for an audience.
 I truly believe influencers and the word content creator go hand and hand.

 5. Just for fun.
 Can you describe a “wow” moment that you have had in the entertainment industry?

 A “wow” moment would probably just be when I get to meet an idol of mine.
 Through work-related events and connections, I’ve met Julia Roberts, Shawn Mendes, Camila Cabello, Brittany Snow, The Chainsmokers, Dua Lipa, Olivia Wilde, Fifth Harmony, Ellie Goulding, and more.
-It’s always super surreal because they’re just people just like me, so when you meet them in a work setting it’s super casual and it’s nice to just chat with them on a regular level.
+It’s always super surreal.
+They’re just people just like me.
+So when you meet them in a work setting it’s super casual.
+It’s nice to just chat with them on a regular level.
 It’s more so when I go home afterwards that I’m like “Did that just happen??”